ewewukek/fabric-flightmod/README.md

 Movement modification has three modes:

 - vanilla - disabled
-- vanilla vertical - cap vertical speed to vanilla values
+- vanilla vertical - cap vertical speed at vanilla values
 - full speed - fly at full speed in any direction! **(may be considered as unfair advantage by some servers)**

 **Client tweaks are available in multiplayer too but disabled by default.** Settings are stored per-server.